 Both the complaining student (“Complainant”) and responding student (“Respondent”) are entitled to the following:

-- PLU reserves the right to impose interim sanctions prior to the Review Meeting if in PLU’s sole discretion they are warranted for the safety and well-being of the university community (See Special Provisions).
+PLU reserves the right to impose Interim Measures (temporary requirements of the student(s) involved that are assigned prior to the Review Meeting) if in PLU’s sole discretion they are warranted for the safety and well-being of the university community (See “Interim Measures” Section).
 Risk assessment will be determined by the National Behavioral Intervention Team Association (NaBITA) threat rubric.

 Students are entitled to an orderly meeting to review and discuss the Incident Report submitted.
-In special circumstances as determined by the Office of Student Rights and Responsibilities in its sole discretion, meetings may be conducted via phone conference or other electronic means.
+In special circumstances as determined by the Office of Student Rights and Responsibilities in its sole discretion, meetings may be conducted via video or phone conference.

 Witnesses with firsthand and relevant information about the incident may be asked to participate in the Review Meeting.
 Please see Section VII for additional information on witnesses.

 Students may present their own account as to what happened regarding the incident in question.
-In circumstances where safety may be a concern, as determined by the Office of Student Rights and Responsibilities in its sole discretion, any student, regardless of their role in the Review Meeting, may be required to attend via phone conference or other electronic means.
+In circumstances where safety may be a concern, as determined by the Office of Student Rights and Responsibilities in its sole discretion, any student, regardless of their role in the Review Meeting, may be required to attend via video or phone conference.

-Review Officers are trained to be impartial and objective.
-Review Officers are able to dismiss themselves from the case if they have prior knowledge of the student, the incident, or do not feel they can adequately hear the case.
-For additional information on disqualification of Review Officers, please see Section VII – subsection 1.
+Review Officers and Decision Makers are trained to be impartial and objective.
+Review Officers and Decision Makers are able to dismiss themselves from the case if they have prior knowledge of the student, the incident, or do not feel they can adequately hear the case.
+For additional information on disqualification of Review Officers and Decision Makers, please see -Types of Student Rights and Responsibilities Processes, Section 6: Review Meetings – subsection i “Disqualification”.

 This document will include a summary of facts, decision(s) of responsibility for alleged violations, and sanction information, if applicable.